rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

     )
 ```

-The nonce does real work: it turns "guess the delimiter" from a copy-paste attack into a brute-force one.
+The nonce makes every delimiting tag unique, making it extremly hard to guess, and reducing the benefit of brute forcing.
 Generate it with `secrets`, not `random` - you want it unpredictable, not just random-looking.

-Pair this with a hardened *system* prompt.
-Every agent I build carries a short, fixed security block adapted from the OWASP guidance:
+Pair this with a hardened *system* prompt, such as this one adapted from the OWASP guidance:

 ```python
 SECURITY_BLOCK = """